-The original G.I.
+G.I.
 Joe was created by Manhattan licensing agent Stan Weston.
-They were 12-inch mannequin-like dolls with multiple points of articulation that represented the four branches of the American military.
-He figured military-based toys was a potential lucrative untapped market and convinced Hasbro creative director Donald Levine of that.
-Hasbro bought the idea from Weston for $100,000 and created the term “action figure” as a marketing gimmick to make them more appealing to boys.
-Hasbro released the toys in 1964 along with a plethora of accessories to go with them to preemptively stave off the inevitable imitators.
+He figured that military-based toys were a potential lucrative untapped market and convinced Hasbro creative director Donald Levine of that.
+Hasbro bought the idea from Weston for $100,000 and released them in 1964.
+The original action figures—a term coined as a marketing gimmick to make them more appealing to young boys—were 12-inch mannequin-like dolls with multiple points of articulation.
+Each one represented one of the four branches of the American military and came with a plethora of accessories to preemptively stave off the inevitable imitators.

-The toys were a success, selling well until anti-war sentiment regarding the Vietnam War began to rise.
-In 1969, Hasbro decided to downplay the toys’ military roots and changed the uniforms and accessories to be more in line with action-oriented professions, such as astronaut or deep-sea diver.
+The toys were a success; selling well up until anti-war sentiment regarding the Vietnam War began to rise.
+In 1969, Hasbro decided to downplay the toys’ military roots and changed the uniforms and accessories to be more in line with action-oriented professions such as astronaut or deep-sea diver.
 The line was renamed “The Adventures of G.I.
 Joe” and continued in that style until it was ended and replaced by a new line called “Adventure Team” in 1976.
 The Adventure Team line began to sow the seeds of what the G.I.
-Joe line would eventually become, with having their hero figures working together to battle a common foe.
+Joe line would eventually become by having their hero figures working together to battle a common foe.

 |One of the original figures in the ARH line.|

 After Kenner found success with their line of 3.75” Star Wars toys, Hasbro began to consider reviving the G.I.
 Joe line in that format.
 A chance encounter between Hasbro CEO Stephen Hassenfeld and Marvel Comics President Jim Galton led to the revamped toy line most familiar to collectors today.
 Hassenfeld wanted the toys to have a backstory to increase their appeal, and Galton offered Marvel’s services as creative consultants.
-That consultation eventually turned into a comic series to help promote the toys helmed by Marvel editor and writer Larry Hama, who was also a veteran of the Vietnam War.
+That consultation eventually turned into a comic series to help promote the toys helmed by Marvel editor and writer Larry Hama, who was himself a veteran.

 It was decided that G.I.
 Joe should be the team’s name, and that they should be given enemies to fight; a concept Hasbro hadn’t considered.
 Marvel writer Archie Goodwin developed Cobra and their leader, Cobra Commander, as the Joes’ recurring foes.
 Marvel also convinced Hasbro to make female characters, which Hasbro decided to offer with vehicles worrying that they wouldn’t sell well on their own.
 Hama developed the biographies, skills and personalities for the characters, which he kept straight on “file cards” that were eventually offered on the toy packages in an abbreviated form.